 Identifying Pitfalls and Plan B’s

-Innovative leadership requires identifying the potential effect and scenarios the change could create.
+Innovative leaders will identify the potential effect and scenarios the change could create.
 Those with transformational leadership qualities want to innovate, inspire and motivate others, but this isn’t an easy process.
 In fact, it can be a quite risky one.
 Identifying potential pitfalls in the plan can help ensure your decisions aren’t too hasty or ineffective.
 Additionally, keep the plan of implementation flexible.
 This means creating backup strategies and courses of action for each phase of the change.

 For example, identify things that could go wrong financially, create confusion or lost opportunity.
 What could potentially create lower team morale and/or wasted resources?